pablohdzvizcarra/my-software-developer-career/README.md

 ### Day 1855: Airflow, Google Testing Blog and Beyonce Rule

 Today I discovered some amazing things reading the Software Engineering at Google book, I have been reading the chapter of testing at google, looks like testing in google is a mature process and is required that any engineer working on Google work with a test methodology.
-I discover the Google Testing Blog a good place to find useful information about testing, also I learned the Beyonce rule for testing `If you liked it, then you shoulda put a test on it`, this rule is amazing xD.
+I discover the Google Testing Blog a good place to find useful information about testing, also I learned the Beyonce rule for testing `If you liked it, then you § put a test on it`, this rule is amazing xD.
 In other words I continue with my DAG development in Airflow.

 ### Day 1854: Working on the Udemy Practice Exams Course